-Hong Kong protests descend into chaos in direct challenge to China
+Free for all as Hong Kong protesters flood into legislature in challenge to China

-HONG KONG (Reuters) - Hong Kong protesters stormed the legislature on the anniversary of the city’s 1997 return to Chinese rule on Monday in a direct challenge to Beijing, amid widespread anger over laws that would allow extraditions to China.
+HONG KONG (Reuters) - Hong Kong protesters streamed into the legislature building on the 22nd anniversary of the city’s 1997 return to Chinese rule on Monday in a direct challenge to Beijing, amid widespread anger over proposed laws that would allow extraditions to China.

+Some carried road signs, others corrugated iron sheets and pieces of scaffolding as about a thousand gathered around the Legislative Council building in the heart of the former British colony’s financial district.

-A small group of mostly students wearing hard hats and masks used a metal trolley, poles and pieces of scaffolding to charge again and again at the compound’s reinforced glass doors, which finally gave.
+A small group of mostly students wearing hard hats and masks had used a metal trolley, poles and scaffolding to charge again and again at the compound’s reinforced glass doors, which finally gave.

-Some protesters broke into the building, threatening to paralyze the workings of government, but it was unclear how many were still inside.
-The council, the mini-parliament in the former British colony, issued a red alert, ordering the protesters to leave immediately.
+The council, the mini-parliament, issued a red alert, ordering the protesters to leave immediately.

 It did not say what would happen if they didn’t.